BruceEckel/OnJava8-Examples/README.md

 `gradlew  ReplacingStringTokenizer`

-Note that all these commands are run from the base directory where the example code is installed, and where you find the `gradlew` script.
+Note that all commands are run from the base directory where the example code is installed, and where you find the `gradlew` script.

 You can learn about other options by just typing `gradlew` with no arguments.